google/product-dsa/README.md

 #### 2.4.1 Setup parameters
 You can either put all parameters into `config.yaml` or pass them as command line arguments.

-To get initial structure of config.yaml use a template in install folder: `cp ./config.yaml.template ./config.yaml`:
+To get initial structure of config.yaml use a template: `cp ./config.yaml.template ./config.yaml`.

+Example of config.yaml
 ```
 dataset_location: us
 project_id: YOUR_GCP_PROJECT_ID
 merchant_id: YOUR_GMC_ACCOUNT_ID
 ```
+using it you can run `./setup.sh` without any arguments.
+Alternately you can supply all parameters via command line arguments:
 ```
 ./setup.sh --project_id YOUR_GCP_PROJECT_ID --merchant_id YOUR_GMC_ACCOUNT_ID --dataset_location us
 ```

-Or specify config file explicitly:
+You can specify config file explicitly:
 ```
 ./setup.sh --config config.MY_PROJECT1.yaml
 ```